bquan1406-droid/ecommerce-churn-prediction/README.md

 ## The Problem

-97% of customers never came back after their first purchase.
-That's not a data quirk — it's a structural retention problem that costs e-commerce businesses significant revenue every month.
+97% of customers never came back after their first purchase — it's a structural retention problem that costs e-commerce businesses significant revenue every month.
 This project builds a machine learning system to identify which customers are likely to churn, explain why it's happening, and give the business something actionable to work with.

 ---